Ik-cyber/monkey-go/docs/explanation.md

 * `ast/ast.go`

 The parser consumes tokens and produces an AST (Abstract Syntax Tree).
-Your notes on Pratt parsing confirm this is a precedence-aware expression parser, which is exactly right.
+My Pratt parsing notes make this a precedence-aware expression parser.

 ---